 - Zebra RFID

-This app works in conjunction with RFID AsReader ASX-300R).
-It’s basically a case-mount-reader that’s connected to the iOS device via the Lightning connector.
+This app works in conjunction with RFID AsReader (ASR-030D).
+It’s a case-mount-reader that’s connected to the iOS device via the Lightning connector.
 It works spotlessly in letting you read RFID tags.

 With the iOS app, you can keep track of your tags and also be able to manage them effortlessly.
-Easy-to-use features and neat interface make it a conventional RFID reader.
+Easy-to-use features and clean interface make it a handy RFID reader.